IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-10-17-TGR Jane ME Build With Friends.md

 <img src="/images/Photo_Blog/Jane/DSC_1329.jpg">
 </div>

-How do people struggle with Switches, Plates and PCbs.
+How do people struggle with Switches, Plates and PCBs.

 No skill issues here ¯\\_(ツ)_/¯